Focus Themes

 Human rights and labor conditions

 In line with our clients’ policies, APG wants the companies it invests in to respect the rights of their employees, contractors, local communities, and other stakeholders.
 Like our pension fund clients, we view respect for human rights as a prerequisite to ensure that the major transitions the world is facing take place in an equitable manner.
-Our fund clients have signed the Dutch Pension Funds Agreement on Responsible Investment (IMVB), which is based on the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights.
+Our fund clients have signed the Dutch Pension Funds Agreement on Responsible Investment (IMVB), which is based on the Organization for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights.

-For more insights, explore related articles here
+For more insights, explore our articles here.